 Since 2019, more devices have become available that use other frequency ranges than those originally included in Recommendation ITU-R SM.2129.
 The revisions provided in this input contribution intend to expand the frequency ranges listed in Table 1 to account for these new frequencies and emerging frequencies of interest for future non-beam WPT applications for mobile and portable devices.

-Proposal: The United States proposes Working Party 1A undertake a revision of Recommendation ITU-R SM.2129 to update Table 1 of recommends 1 to include additional frequency ranges used by non-beam WPT systems for mobile and portable devices.
+Proposal: The United States proposes Working Party 1A continue working toward a revision of Recommendation ITU-R SM.2129 to update Table 1 of recommends 1 to include additional frequency ranges used by non-beam WPT systems for mobile and portable devices.

 Attachment: Working document towards a preliminary Draft Revision to Recommendation ITU-R SM.2129-0.